GhorbaniF/4CSeqEnhancerDetection/README.md

 ```

-- It is importnat to set the position of choromosom correctly in the VPinfo.txt file, otherwise pickC can not visulize the picks.
+- It is importnat to set the position of choromosom correctly in the VPinfo.txt file, otherwise peakC will not be able to visulize the peaks.

 | expname | spacer | primer | firstenzyme | secondenzyme	| genome	| vpchr	| vppos	| analysis | fastq |
 | :---         | :---:  |     :---:  |     :---: |  :---: |  :---: |  :---: |  :---: |  :---: | :---: |